this-girl-tech/dev-confusion-to-clarity/README.md

 # 🧭 Dev Path Confusion

-> A personal repo sharing all the confusion I faced as a self-taught developer — and what I’d do differently now.

 This is not a tutorial repo.

 This is about the real questions I had in my mind when I was trying to learn to code: